CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 In the example below, we use the ExpressionPredictor feature to compute a bread loaf product's shelf life.
 This simulates a scenario where shelf life is determined by a quality control rule of a few physically measurable quantities: ``final pH`` and ``final hydration`` as estimated by the SimpleMLPredictor, as well as the fraction of salt in the ingredients.
 Using ExpressionPredictors in this manner to post-process learned data is often useful for displaying information on the platform based on transformations of the learned physical properties.
-This pattern is also extremely useful for performing optimization over complex objectives: in the following example, we can use shelf life as an objective or constraint in a :doc:`DesignWorkflows <design workflow>`.
+This pattern is also extremely useful for performing optimization over complex objectives: in the following example, we can use shelf life as an objective or constraint in a :doc:`DesignWorkflows <design_workflows>`.

 .. code:: python